glotchimo/ergal/docs/profile.md

 - `str:headers` - a dict of headers to be passed as HTTP headers.

 The `path` and `method` arguments are validated, packaged in a dict, and added to the instance variable `endpoints` which is a list.
 That list is then serialized and added to the respective row in the database.

-All endpoints are scrubbed such that they match the necessary form (/<>).
-If a bad endpoint is encountered, a warning is raised and the endpoint is corrected before being added to the API profile.

 Additional keyword arguments can be used (`params`, `data` and `headers`).
 These values are not validated, scrubbed or altered, so it is up to the user to ensure that everything is in order according to the API.